jlobeiras/Pulseiras-Tematicas/README.md

 **[ Demo video ]**

-Video showing the project and the instructions to create the ribbon bracelets:
+Video showing the project and the instructions to create the ribbon bracelets (in galician language):

 https://www.youtube.com/watch?v=LlA9Yz9IflU